 The Bottom Line

-Vitamin D may be best known for its vital role in bone health, yet it's also been shown to be an important nutrient in maintaining, as well as restoring, gastrointestinal wellbeing.
-So while getting enough of this vitamin can help keep chronic gas and bloating at bay, too much vitamin D can lead to digestive difficulties and result in gas and bloating.
+Vitamin D may be best known for its vital role in bone health, but it's also important for maintaining, as well as restoring, gut health.
+So while getting enough of this vitamin can help keep chronic gas and bloating at bay, too much vitamin D can lead to digestive difficulties that may result in gas and bloating.